 If Black Sabbath are the grandfathers of heavy metal, then Judas Priest is the father that outdid them in almost every way.
 If you ask me to show someone what heavy metal is, I won’t hand them a copy of Paranoid or Master of Reality.
 I’ll instead hand them a copy of Screaming For Vengeance, British Steel, or Painkiller.
 That’s what Judas Priest means to the heavy metal community.
 Without them we wouldn’t have a classic look for heavy metal with studs and leather.

 Thin Lizzy and Wishbone Ash might have been the first to use the twin-guitar attack, but Judas Priest was the one that solidified it in the heavy metal sphere.
 K.K.
 Downing and Glenn Tipton were and still are probably the best twin guitarists for any band.
 It was set to be the 50th anniversary celebration for Judas Priest this year.
 To make up for those shows being postponed, it’s high time for Judas Priest-A-Thon.
-The brother to the album by album reviews, Iron Maiden-A-Thon and the cousin to our series of Rush album reviews.
+The brother to the album by album reviews, Iron Maiden-A-Thon.
 You’re going to be getting a Judas Priest album review, every business day, until we’re all through.

 Judas Priest, like many metal bands of the 80’s, were facing a different landscape in the 90’s.
 They had a new lead singer in Tim “Ripper” Owens, and their previous album, Jugulator was not as popular as they thought it would be.
 It would take another four years for Judas Priest to return to the studio.
 In 2001, they released, Demolition.
 Is it better than Jugulator?
 Does it do something different?
 Let’s find out.

 Background On Demolition